-- 1. A postgraduate degree, ideally a doctoral degree, in a relevant topic. - Some experience in carrying out data science approaches developing and validating phenotyping algorithms in routine healthcare datasets that capture the relevant characteristics, treatments and outcomes in patients with complex conditions: - 3.
-Experience in carrying out statistical analyses of complex health care datasets using statistical techniques such as multivariable generalised linear / logistic regression, survival analysis, imputation of missing data, multilevel modelling. - 4.
-Contributions to written output, preferably peer-reviewed, as expected by the subject area/discipline in terms of types and volume of outputs. - 5.
-Proven ability to work independently, as well as collaboratively as part of a research team, and proven ability to meet research deadlines. - 6.
+- 1. A postgraduate degree, ideally a doctoral degree, in a relevant topic. - Track record in the design and/or analysis of qualitative studies and health system analysis. - 3.
+Contributions to written output, preferably peer-reviewed, as expected by the subject area/discipline in terms of types and volume of outputs. - 4.
+Proven ability to work independently, as well as collaboratively as part of a research team, and proven ability to meet research deadlines. - 5.
+Evidence of excellent interpersonal skills, including the ability to communicate effectively both orally and in writing. - 6.
+Evidence of good organizational skills, including effective time management.

+- 1. A doctoral degree in a relevant topic. - Track record of (co-)leading qualitative studies and health system analysis in different settings. - 3.
+Contributions as lead and co-author in peer-reviewed outputs, as expected by the subject area/discipline in terms of types and volume of output; significant contributions to at least four outputs within the most recent 5 years which are at least internationally excellent. - Proven ability to work independently, as well as collaboratively as part of a research team, and to meet research deadlines. - An understanding of the strategies for improving equity and inclusion in research and or learning and teaching. - 6.
 Evidence of excellent interpersonal skills,

-- 1. A doctoral degree in a relevant topic. - Experience in carrying out data science approaches developing and validating phenotyping algorithms in routine healthcare datasets that capture relevant characteristics, treatments and outcomes in patients with complex conditions; - 3.
-A track record in carrying out statistical analyses of complex health care datasets using statistical techniques such as multivariable generalised linear / logistic regression, survival analysis, imputation of missing data, multilevel modelling. - 4.
-Contributions as lead and co-author in peer-reviewed outputs, as expected by the subject area/discipline in terms of types and volume of output; significant contributions to at least four outputs within the most recent 5 years which are at least internationally excellent2. - 5.
-Proven ability to work independently, as well as collaboratively as part of a

-Page 9 of 12
+Page 8 of 11

-2 i.e. of a quality that would be rated highly in assessments of research quality such as those done by UK government, and in peer review processes used by funders
+&lt;sup>2 i.e. of a quality that would be rated highly in assessments of research quality such as those done by UK government, and in peer review processes used by funders